Joe West breaks umpiring record with 5,376th game - WTMJ

 CHICAGO (AP) — No arguing this: Cowboy Joe is No. 1 on the chart.

-Joe West set baseball’s umpiring record when the St. Louis Cardinals visited the Chicago White Sox on Tuesday night.
+Joe West set baseball’s umpiring record when the Chicago White Sox beat the St. Louis Cardinals 8-3 on Tuesday night.
 West was behind the plate for his 5,376th regular-season game, snapping a tie with Hall of Famer Bill Klem.

-West got his picture taken with his crew before the game started, and also posed for photos with managers Tony La Russa of the White Sox and Mike Shildt of the Cardinals.
+West, who reached the majors in 1976 and turns 69 on Oct.
+31, got his picture taken with his crew before the game started.
+He also posed for photos with managers Tony La Russa of the White Sox and Mike Shildt of the Cardinals.

 After the lineup cards were exchanged, St. Louis pitcher Adam Wainwright walked out to the plate to shake West’s hand.